nestordemeure/awesome-rust-floats/README.md

 # Awesome Rust floats

-This is a curated list of Rust floating-point crates and utilities.
+This is a curated list of Rust floating-point(and real numbers in general)  crates and utilities.
 Mostly a list of crates I find interesting.

 ## Improved precision